If you’ve already connected your GitHub integration via OAuth in GitKraken, you’re good to go!

 Users who have already authenticated to GitHub using OAuth will be unaffected.
 OAuth is the default connection method within your GitKraken profile settings.

-However, if you have been relying on a username and password to connect GitHub with GitKraken, now is the time to transition to OAuth.
+However, if you have been relying on a username and password to connect GitHub with GitKraken, now is the time to transition to OAuth, SSH, or using a PAT.

 Connecting GitKraken to GitHub with OAuth